neumino/neumino.github.io/movies.md

-### Viena and the Fantomes
+### Under the Riccione Sun
-*Released on 2020-06-30, vote average 4*
+*Released on 2020-07-01, vote average 6.4*

-A roadie travels across North America with a punk band in the 1980s.
+While vacationing on the crowded beaches of Riccione, a group of teenagers becomes fast friends as they grapple with relationship issues and romance.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/E2vo4yKZGTQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/wkBw_pphRqs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>